gaohualan/cesium-splat/README.md

 The 3D scenes are stored in a format similar to point clouds and can be viewed, navigated, and interacted with in real-time.
 This renderer will work with standard `.splat` files.

-When I started, web-based viewers were already available -- A WebGL-based viewer from [antimatter15](https://github.com/antimatter15/splat) and a WebGPU viewer from [cvlab-epfl](https://github.com/cvlab-epfl/gaussian-splatting-web) -- However no CesiumJS version existed.
+When I started, web-based viewers were already available -- A WebGL-based viewer from [antimatter15](https://github.com/antimatter15/splat) and a WebGPU viewer from [cvlab-epfl](https://github.com/cvlab-epfl/gaussian-splatting-web) --  A CesiumJS-based viewer from [TheBell](https://github.com/TheBell/CesiumSplatViewer) doesn't work properly .
 I used those versions as a starting point for my initial implementation.
 <br>
 <br>
 ## How to use